martinpro1000/WordMatcher/README.md

 # WordMatcher™

-WordMatcher will check all the files in the directory, or just a single file and give you a number of the given word it cointains!
+WordMatcher will check all the files in the directory, or just a single file and give you an ouput number of the specified word containing